TurboWarp/docs/docs/development/extensions/hello-world.md

  - Runtime error in the JavaScript.
 This should appear in your browser's developer tools.
  - Your adblocker or browser is blocking requests to localhost.
 Try turning off your adblocker.
 Once your extension is published on an internet-facing website this shouldn't be a problem.

-Now, let's start dissecting what is going on in this file.
+Now, disect what is going on in this file.
 We will explain the code in the order it will run.

 ## Constructing and registering